wlswotmd/gef/README.md

 This is a fork of [GEF](https://github.com/hugsy/gef).
 However, there are two major improvements.

-1. Added many heuristic commands for kernel debugging __WITHOUT symboled vmlinux__ (for qemu-system).
+1. Added many heuristic commands for kernel debugging __WITHOUT symboled vmlinux__ (for qemu-system; linux kernel 3.x ~ 6.6.1).
-2. Added support for [many architectures](https://github.com/bata24/gef/blob/dev/QEMU-USER-SUPPORTED-ARCH.md) (for qemu-user).
+2. Added support for [many architectures](https://github.com/bata24/gef/blob/dev/docs/QEMU-USER-SUPPORTED-ARCH.md) (for qemu-user).

 Many other commands have been added and improved.
 Enjoy!